-Tip: When you use lanes and slice and dice in this way, you can use the Num amount by which these keys will slide your selected media item(s) will depend on how closely you are zoomed in or out.
+amount by which these keys will slide your selected media item(s) will depend on how closely you are zoomed in or out.

-Pad keys 1 and 3 to slide items left or right if their timing is slightly out of sync with other takes.
-The exact use comp sets for individual tracks rather than for groups of tracks.
+In the earlier stages of post production you might be more likely to want to use comp sets for individual tracks rather than for groups of tracks.
 This will offer you a great deal of flexibility in how you "mix and match" your various tracks together.
 Note also that comps are preserved when items are split.
 Moreover, as your mix progresses towards its completion, you may find that it more advantageous to save comped sets for whole selections of tracks, so that they can be recalled and used together.